 Let me first say that I like Knog as a company.
 They have come up with some interesting designs, and I like the quirky and creative nature of their ad copy and promotional materials.
 They seem like a fun and interesting place to work.

 Introduced in fall 2012, this is a single LED 20 lumen micro USB rechargeable front light.
 This is a ridiculously tiny light.
-As with all lights in the micro and mini category, the Blinder 1 is ideally suited for secondary/contingency duty (you'll definitely want a more capable light for your primary usage).
-What sets the Blinder 1 apart from other micro lights is USB rechargeable power - making the Blinder 1 suitable for worry-free repeated use.
-The vast majority of lights in this category are realistically limited to rare backup only use, due to their low output and reliance on disposable coin cell batteries.
+As with all lights in the micro and mini category, the Blinder 1 is better suited for secondary/contingency duty (you'll definitely want a more capable light for your primary usage).
+What sets the Blinder 1 apart from other micro lights is USB rechargeable power - making the Blinder 1 capable of worry-free repeated use.
+The vast majority of other lights in this category are realistically limited to rare backup only use, due to their low output and reliance on disposable coin cell batteries.

 The Blinder 1's standard retail price at CAD$37 is insanely too expensive for what you are getting.
 On clearance in fall 2017 at CAD$19, the micro size and reuseable USB rechargeable power intrigued me enough to to try one.
 My hope was for it serve duty as a micro backup light, and possibly be a virtually weightless take along visiblity aid on daytime road rides (admittedly a tall order).